Installing a BlackBerry Radar-M device using a chassis bracket

 Installation using a chassis bracket includes two steps:

-- First, install the Radar device onto the chassis bracket, forming the chassis bracket assembly.
+- First, install the Radar-M device onto the chassis bracket, forming the chassis bracket assembly.

 - Then, mount the chassis bracket assembly onto the asset.